Shoichi-Hasegawa0628/hdl_graph_slam/README.md

   - */gps/geopoint* (geographic_msgs/GeoPointStamped)
   - */gps/navsat* (sensor_msgs/NavSatFix)
   - */gpsimu_driver/nmea_sentence* (nmea_msgs/Sentence)

 hdl_graph_slam supports several GPS message types.
 All the supported types contain (latitude, longitude, and altitude). hdl_graph_slam converts them into [the UTM coordinate](http://wiki.ros.org/geodesy), and adds them into the graph as 3D position constraints.
 If altitude is set to NaN, the GPS data is treated as a 2D constrait.
 GeoPoint is the most basic one, which consists of only (lat, lon, alt).
 Although NavSatFix provides many information, we use only (lat, lon, alt) and ignore all other data.
 If you're using HDL32e, you can directly connect *hdl_graph_slam* with *velodyne_driver* via */gpsimu_driver/nmea_sentence*.

+hdl_graph_slam supports several GPS message types.
+All the supported types contain (latitude, longitude, and altitude). hdl_graph_slam converts them into [the UTM coordinate](http://wiki.ros.org/geodesy), and adds them into the graph as 3D position constraints.
+If altitude is set to NaN, the GPS data is treated as a 2D constrait.
+GeoPoint is the most basic one, which consists of only (lat, lon, alt).
+Although NavSatFix provides many information, we use only (lat, lon, alt) and ignore all other data.
+If you're using HDL32e, you can directly connect *hdl_graph_slam* with *velodyne_driver* via */gpsimu_driver/nmea_sentence*.